eaudeweb/aoa-surveys/README.rst

 Use ``./manage.py import_answers <file.json>`` to import a survey answers from json.

+Use ``./manage.py import_files <file.json>`` to download and import a survey files from json.
+You must set FORMS_BUILDER_UPLOAD_ROOT and DOWNLOAD_URL before running this command.

 Use ``python contrib/scripts/merge_forms.py`` for one time merging of VLE and VL surveys.
+Do this after importing both answers and files.

 Note
 ----